johnwhitington/cpdf-source/cpdf.1.md

 \<format>**

 The output format has many options (see cpdfmanual.pdf for details).
 But the simplest is just to number the outputs in sequence.
-For example **cpdf -split in.pdf -o out%%%.pdf** will produce out001.pdf, out002.pdf and so on.
+For example **cpdf in.pdf -o out%%%.pdf** will produce out001.pdf, out002.pdf and so on.

 **-chunk**